dreamcatcher-tech/network/Inbox/2024-06-11 1431 splitting terminals and actors.md

 So could a machine auth with one provider as one particular actor, and with another as a different actor ?

 Yes, we cannot stop that ?

+A machine stores a pointer to the actor it has authenticated as, or is unauthenticated.
+Each actor stores pointers to the machines that it controls.
+If an app wants to know

+The advantage of this design is